 While you create content you should consider the needs of your readers and focus on solving their problems.

-“Back all your information with links to research papers, surveys, studies and articles from reputable sources that will prove to both the users and Google that you know what you’re talking about and your information should be trusted.
+Also, back all your information with links to research papers, surveys, studies and articles from reputable sources that will prove to both the users and Google that you know what you’re talking about and your information should be trusted.

 Now that you’ve created a nice piece of content you have to put it in front of your reader’s eyes.